This post may contain affiliate links. Please see my disclosure policy for details.

 Opening times and prices

-You can visit Britain’s smallest house from Easter to October any time from 10am to 4pm each day.
-It’s also open 10am – 6pm during school summer holidays.
+You can visit Britain’s smallest house from Easter to October any time from 10 am to 4 pm each day.
+It’s also open 10 am – 6 pm during the school summer holidays.

-If the weather is particularly bad and raining, they may decide to close early as their staff have to stand outside!
+If the weather is particularly bad and raining, they may decide to close early as their staff has to stand outside!

 Tickets cost £1 per adult and 50p per child.
-You can pay this by a contactless card machine.
+You can pay for this with a contactless card machine.

 Looking for more things to do in Conwy?